MAFFPT/Hubitat/Nuki Smart Lock 2.0/readme.md

 * Nuki bridge (firmware version ??? and above)
 * Nuki Smart Lock 2.0 (firmware version ??? and above)

-### To be supported soon ...
+### To be supported soon ... stay tuned!

 * Nuki Keypad
 * Nuki Openner

 ## Operation

-Once you have installed the app and the pertinent drivers, the installation of your Nuki brige(s) and paired devices is straightforward.
-Just open the app and follow the steps and, very important, read carefully all the information contained on each page presented before requesting any action to the app - meaning, do not be a "fast clicker"!
-However, the app is carefully crafted to alert you - at least I hope .. - ofy dangerous a potential damaging operation *before* you act
+Once you have installed the app and pertinent drivers, the installation of your Nuki brige(s) and paired devices is straightforward: just open the app and follow the steps and, very important, _read carefully_ all the information contained on each page presented before requesting any action to the app - meaning, do not be a "fast clicker"!
+However, the app is - at least I hope it is ... - carefully crafted to alert you of any potential damaging operation *before* you act.
+So, _please read the all the information on each and every page before acting_ !!!

-To keep the maintenance of this documentation